Cost and Scholarships

 Dr. John S. Bowdidge Scholarship

 This scholarship is awarded annually to a full-time sophomore or greater, majoring in the Finance and General Business Department.
 Student must have an overall GPA of 3.25 and financial need.
 Preference is given to nontraditional students or a student with an interest in international business.
-Scholarship is administered by the Department of Finance & General Business.
+Scholarship is administered by the Department of Finance and General Business.

 Fran and Cliff Whipple Scholarship